TvDragon/pong_cpp/README.md

 3. If you prefer using an app image then run the command below in your terminal in the directory that you downloaded the game and start playing the game by double clicking on it

 		chmod a+x Pong-x86_64.AppImage

-4. If you use Windows then you need to open the folder you just unzipped then play folder and double click on play.exe to play the game

 ## Controls